Oregon Diminished Value Claims

 Below are answers to common questions about Oregon diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-Oregon allows third party diminished value claims when another driver is responsible for the accident.
-If you were not at fault, you may pursue compensation from the at fault driver’s insurance company for the loss in market value after repairs.
+Yes — Oregon allows third-party diminished value claims when another driver caused the accident, and you can pursue the at-fault insurer for the loss in market value after repairs.

-In most cases, no. Oregon auto policies typically do not provide first party diminished value coverage unless it is specifically written into the policy.
+In most cases, no — Oregon auto policies typically don't include first-party diminished value coverage unless it's specifically written in.

-There is no official Oregon formula.
-Insurance companies often rely on internal models.
-Premier Diminished Value Specialists uses a market comparison method analyzing real vehicles with and without accident history to determine measurable loss.
+There's no official Oregon formula.
+Insurers often lean on internal models, but a market comparison analyzing real vehicles with and without accident history shows the measurable loss.